 1. Have physical boundaries - Including, but not limited to, sexual boundaries.
 Most of us already know that crossing sexual boundaries are an obvious no-no before marriage - but remember that certain levels of physical touch is but a stone’s throw away.
 Tread this water carefully and know where to draw the line!

 4. Have mental boundaries - Boundaries aren’t restricted to your actions - don’t let your feelings rule your thought life.
 Of course you can think about people you’re interested in - it’s fun!
-But guard your thoughts like you guard your heart.
+But guard your thoughts like you guard your bank PIN.
 If you invest a lot of fantasy and thoughts into someone, you’ll definitely feel the ramifications if it’s over.
 And remember: your thoughts eventually make their way into your actions - so be careful what you think!
 (Phil 4:8)

 Intimacy is an incredible thing - you were designed for it.
 And you’re drawn to it for a reason.
 It reflects the relationship you need to have with God - up close, personal, intimate, and authentic.
-Don’t be afraid of it your desire for it - it’s a good thing and a God thing.
+Don’t be afraid of your desire for it - it’s a good thing and a God thing.

 But think of it like fire - it’s captivating & it can pull us in to its enamouring flames.